5 funeral myths: debunked

 Whilst our prices are considerably less than you’d expect to pay for a traditional funeral, rest assured you and your loved one will receive the highest level of care and service.
 At Simplicity Cremations, everyone gets the dignified funeral they deserve.

-If you’re looking for a respectful, compassionate and dignified funeral for your loved one, contact us today.
+If you’re looking for a compassionate and dignified funeral for your loved one, contact us today.
 Our funerals are available throughout the whole of mainland Great Britain, from £995 including doctor’s fees and cremation fees.